-Volunteers are placed across the entirety of Albania except for a limited number of areas designated as off-limits due to historic security concerns.
-Peace Corps Albania strives to serve underserved communities, which is why Volunteers mainly serve in rural sites, and no Volunteers will be placed in the capital, Tirana.
-As a Volunteer you should be prepared to serve in a small community with less services and conveniences than you may be used to.
+Volunteers are placed across Albania except for a limited number of areas designated as off-limits due to historic security concerns.
+Peace Corps Albania and Montenegro strives to serve underserved communities, which is why as a Volunteer you should be prepared to serve in a small community with less services and conveniences than you may be used to.

 All Volunteers in Albania will live with host families during their initial Pre-Service Training (PST) and for an additional six months at a minimum during their service.
-Some Volunteers may live with a host family for their entire 27-month service.
-You may decide to stay with your initial, or another, host family beyond the first 6 months for several reasons, including, convenience, better social integration and personal security, or a lack of other housing options.
+Some Volunteers may live with a host family for their entire 27-month service for several reasons, including, convenience, better social integration and personal security, or a lack of other housing options.

-Homestay arrangements are facilitated by Peace Corps Staff in coordination with your Host Agency to ensure that housing meets Peace Corps safety and security criteria.
-Given the COVID 19 pandemic, the selection of host families will be based on the provision of adequate space for social distancing.
+Homestay arrangements are facilitated by Peace Corps Staff in coordination with your Host Agency to ensure that housing meets Peace Corps health, safety and security criteria.
+Given the COVID-19 pandemic, the selection of host families will be based on the provision of adequate space for social distancing and host family vaccination.
 You will have your own room with good ventilation.
 Requirements for extra hygiene will be emphasized, and your host family will be within walking distance from your place of work in order to avoid public transportation.
-Host Families will go through extra training about additional precautions to minimize the risk of COVID 19 transmission.
+Host Families will go through extra training about additional precautions to minimize the risk of COVID-19 transmission.

 Housing options in Albania are generally small in scale.
 You should anticipate living in less space with fewer amenities and less privacy than you are used to.
 Maintaining a good relationship built on mutual respect with your host family will be critical for your successful service.
 While Peace Corps staff provide host families with trainings on how to host Volunteers, you will primarily be responsible for communicating with your host family and setting mutually agreed upon expectations.